 “I am a person, first!”
 My voice is so high-pitched; I can hear it cracking.

 “… And sometimes the professional has to override the person.
 If you were an employee here, Ana, I would consider firing you right now.”
 Now, I’m gaping at this man.
 I can see that I’m clearly not going to get him to see my point of view.
-In the years that I spent at CCFW, I have never encountered anything like this.
+In the years that I spent at CCFW, I had never encountered anything like this.
 And now, this man expects me to take this crap off Grey and smile, and I’m not even getting paid for it.
 I don’t know what the expression on my face is saying right now, but Ron clearly changes his demeanor and he’s going into business mode.

 “You are a volunteer here, Dr. Steele,” he says flatly, “and everything you do inside these walls reflects directly on the center.
 You will go and apologize to Mr. Grey for your outburst or you may want to consider disassociating yourself with the center.”

 As I stand there looking at Ron for I don’t know how long—seconds, minutes, who knows—I see all the men who came into the group sessions calling me Sweetheart, Honey, and Doll.
 I see Luc knocking the fucking wind out of me and attacking me from behind when I tried to get away on Saturday.
 And then I see all the Flashdance Thatchers and Malibu Barbies and Melba Sornsons that I couldn’t help.
-I felt like a failure at the one thing I thought I was good at—helping people help themselves by helping each other.
+I feel like a failure at the one thing I thought I was good at—helping people help themselves by helping each other.
 It comes flooding in on me like a tidal wave.
 I feel my knees get weak for a second.
 I have to wrangle my feelings in for just a few more moments.

 “You’re right,” I answer.
 Ron sits back in his seat and folds his hands on his desk.
 He thinks he has gotten through to me.
 He’s right; he has.
 I turn around and open the door.
 Before leaving, I say, “I’ll have my office cleared out in an hour.”
 I close the door behind me and quickly walk to the elevator.
 I only have time to glance at it momentarily before I slam through the door to the stairwell and take the stairs, two at a time, eight flights, in stilettos.